How to Recover an Unreadable PDF File: Simple Steps

 4. Formatting errors or software glitches

-Before assuming your PDF file is permanently damaged, try these basic troubleshooting steps to determine if it’s truly corrupted or just incompatible with your current software.
+Before you attempt to repair pdf file errors or assume the document is permanently damaged, try these basic troubleshooting steps to determine if it’s truly corrupted or just incompatible with your current software.

 open-file-with-foxit-reader